aldrichch/resume/README.md

 •	Designed Python scripts to scrape over 1,000,000 rows of complex, binary-encoded weather, sunrise, and sunset data with 100% accuracy.

-•	Helped other students in work on ESG datasets by conducting data cleaning and regression.
+•	Helped other students with work on ESG datasets by conducting data cleaning and regression.
 Performed data and quantitative analysis, and reconstructed data into panel or longitudinal formats to uncover insights.

 **Junior Data Scientist Intern at Telkom Indonesia (_Sep 2023 - Oct 2023_)**